-Employees who are in a high-risk group (autoimmune issues, serious underlying health conditions, etc.) should work with their supervisor regarding work from home options if work can be done from home.
-Employees who are high risk may, if they choose, work directly with Disability Resources regarding their situation.
+Employees who are in a high-risk group (autoimmune issues, serious underlying health conditions, etc.) should work directly with Disability Resources regarding their situation.

 Working from home

 All employees should continue to report time worked or time away in the usual manner through LOUIE time and labor.
 If an employee is sick or caring for a sick family member, they may use sick, vacation, or comp time accruals for their absence.
-If those are exhausted, they may use up to 24 hours of sick time that has not yet been accrued (but still would be reported on the timesheet as usual).
 Employees may also use leave without pay.

 Student employees and part-time temporary employees

 Student employees and part-time temporary employees may also be allowed to work from home if there is work to be done and the appropriate equipment, access and data security is in place.
-Student employees and temporary employees do not receive pay for time not worked or any paid-time-off benefits.
+Student employees and temporary employees generally do not receive pay for time not worked but may be eligible for COVID related paid sick time.

 Preventing the Spread of Illness Accordion Closed